What's New in SKY Index Professional v7.0

 There are now more toolbar icons for your common tasks

-There are many new options for configuring the style of your index and there is now a live preview of the index so you can see exactly how your changes will affect your index.
-You can scroll throughout the entire index in the live preview and the changes you make are immediately visible.
+There are many new options for configuring the style of your index and the index's Preview Pane is updated as you make changes so you can see exactly how your changes will affect your index.

-There are now "Manager" dialogs for Acronyms, AutoComplete, AutoEntry, Macros, and Translations.
+There are now "Managers" for Acronyms, AutoComplete, AutoEntry, Macros, and Translations.
 They are all grid based and all include Import and Export features.
+To see what they look like, click here (coming soon).

 Index structure and configuration: